Kubernetes vs OpenShift: 5 Key Differences

 3. Event-Driven Auto Scaling

-Microsoft helped Red Hat to implement event-driven auto-scaling in OpenShift.
-Event-driven auto-scaling is a mechanism wherein the architecture scales based on event triggers.
-Here is a better example to understand it.
-Suppose your eCommerce website is going through a sale week, and suddenly the number of users requesting access increases.
-Traffic on the website goes up significantly.
+Here is a better example to understand it: Suppose your eCommerce website is going through a sales week, and suddenly, user traffic increases.
 In this case, event-driven auto-scaling quickly launches new server instances to keep up with the increased demands.
+Based on Kubernetes, this helps teams develop and deploy serverless and event-driven infrastructure.

 4. Lifecycle Management